 The School maintains its cash balances with a financial institution insured by the Federal Deposit Insurance Corporation (FDIC) and other financial institution out of the FDIC jurisdiction.
 The accounts under FDIC jurisdiction are secured by the FDIC up to \$250,000.
-Cash deposits in financial institutions insured by FDIC as of June 30, 2022 exceeded the federal insurance limit by approximately \$44,000.
+Cash deposits in financial institutions insured by FDIC as of June 30, 2023 does not exceed the federal insurance limit.